Sir Edmund Affleck

 At the end of the year Affleck sailed with Admiral Sir George Rodney to relieve Gibraltar, and his ship was the first in action with the fleeing enemy at the encounter off Cape St. Vincent on 16 January 1780.
 During the action the Bedford engaged the Princesa 70 for an hour, resulting in the striking of the Spanish ships’ colours.
 The Bedford briefly returned to England with Rear-Admiral Hon.
 Robert Digby’s squadron, assisting in the capture of the Protée 64 and three storeships on 24 February.
 She then went out to North America under the orders of Rear-Admiral Thomas Graves, arriving in July after a two month passage to reinforce the commander-in-chief, Vice-Admiral Marriot Arbuthnot, at Gardiner’s Bay.

 The following January, having been detached under Graves to attempt the interception of some French transports, the Bedford was dismasted in a gale which saw another vessel, the Culloden 74, driven ashore.
-Affleck demonstrated great skill in re-masting the Bedford with the Culloden’s spars and by 10 March 1781 she was able to sail with Arbuthnot’s squadron in search of the French force under Commodore de Ternay.
-Unfortunately in the action off Cape Henry on 16 March the commander-in-chief’s appalling tactics found the Bedford un-engaged at the rear of the line of battle.
+Affleck demonstrated great skill in re-masting the Bedford with the Culloden’s spars and by 10 March 1781 she was able to sail with Arbuthnot’s squadron in search of the French force under Commodore des Touches Unfortunately atthe Battle of Cape Henry on 16 March the commander-in-chief’s poor tactics found the Bedford un-engaged at the rear of the line of battle.

 During the summer Affleck was appointed commissioner of the navy at New York where he also acted for the commander-in-chief in his absence, hoisting his broad pennant initially in the Bedford, and when that ship rejoined the fleet under Captain Thomas Graves, in any other available vessel as circumstances dictated.